Google Photos Backup Delete Photos after Backup

 Tip: To make it easier to find that folder in the future, you can drag it into a folder in "My Drive".

 Talk to a Google Drive expert who might be able to help you find your file.
-Scroll down to the bottom of this page and click “CONTACT US”.
+Scroll down to the lost file recovery support page and click “CONTACT US”.

 1. If you're using an account through your work, school, or other group, you won't see the button—you'll need to contact your administrator for help.